 Limitation on Awards and Shares Available.
-An aggregate of 6,000,000 shares of our common stock (including the 685,310 shares of common stock issuable pursuant to the awards of stock options intended to be granted in connection with this offering at an exercise price equal to the initial public offering price of our common stock) are available for issuance under awards granted pursuant to the Plan, which shares may be authorized but unissued shares, or shares purchased in the open market.
+An aggregate of 6,000,000 shares of our common stock (including the shares of common stock issuable pursuant to the equity awards intended to be granted in connection with this offering) are available for issuance under awards granted pursuant to the Plan, which shares may be authorized but unissued shares, or shares purchased in the open market.
 If an award under the Plan is forfeited, expires, is converted to shares of another entity in connection with a change in capitalization or is settled for cash, any shares subject to such award may, to the extent of such forfeiture, expiration or cash settlement, be used again for new grants under the Plan.
-However, the following shares may not be used again for grant under the Plan:

-(1) shares tendered or withheld to satisfy grant or exercise price or tax withholding obligations associated with an award; (2) shares subject to a stock appreciation right, or SAR, that are not issued in connection with the stock settlement of the SAR on its exercise; and (3) shares purchased on the open market with the cash proceeds from the exercise of options.
+However, the following shares may not be used again for grant under the Plan: (1) shares tendered or withheld to satisfy grant or exercise price or tax withholding obligations associated with an award; (2) shares subject to a stock appreciation right, or SAR, that are not issued in connection with the stock settlement of the SAR on its exercise; and (3) shares purchased on the open market with the cash proceeds from the exercise of options.